alfille/shark-chase/README.md

 ------
 # Spoiler ahead
-## Perhaps you will want to think it through?
+### Perhaps you will want to think it through first?
 ------------

 [Link to solution.](README2.md).